NHS Mortgages

 Mortgage guarantee scheme

-This gives access to more 90-95% mortgages for people who don’t have enough capital for a traditional deposit, while offering security to participating lenders.
+This gives access to more than 90-95% mortgages for people who don’t have enough capital for a traditional deposit, while offering security to participating lenders.

 Our Broker-Matching Service Guaranteed!

-We want you to have complete confidence in our service, and get the best chance of securing your mortgage.
+We want you to have complete confidence in our service and get the best chance of securing your mortgage.
 We guarantee to get your mortgage approved where others can’t – or we’ll give you £100*

 What are the typical mortgage rates?

-Rates for NHS workers tend to be part of the same offering as everyone else – either on a fixed rate or variable rate mortgage.
+Rates for NHS workers tend to be part of the same offering as everyone else, either on a fixed-rate or variable rate mortgage.
 However, there may be preferential provisions for NHS personnel with some products, such as term lengths, though they can be difficult to find and they don’t apply to everyone.

 How a mortgage broker can help you get an NHS mortgage

-There is also the fact that mortgage applications to particular lenders are rarely standard, so you would benefit from having someone on side who knows what they’re doing, from how many payslips you’ll need to gather to how your student debt might affect your submission.
+There is also the fact that mortgage applications to particular lenders are rarely standard, so you would benefit from having someone on your side who knows what they’re doing, from how many payslips you’ll need to gather to how your student debt might affect your submission.

-Online calculators or typical website spiel won’t help you because lenders tend to look at NHS staff applications on a case-by-case basis and the intricacies are too complex to follow generic principles.
+Online calculators or typical website spiel won’t help you because lenders tend to look at NHS staff applications on a case-by-case basis, and the intricacies are too complex to follow generic principles.

 Having an expert to help you make your case, to highlight your extenuating circumstances and appeal to lenders about your status, could be the difference between a successful and unsuccessful outcome.